 5.4.1 UBL Extension for Enveloped XML Digital Signatures Introduction

 UBL extensions enable user-defined additions to the standard schemas.
 The UBL schemas in this distribution are provided with a predefined standard extension for enveloped signatures that supports IETF/W3C Digital Signature profiles.
-These include advanced IETF/W3C XML digital signatures conforming to the ETSI XAdES specification [XAdES], thus satisfying EU legal requirements for electronically signed business documents.
+These include also advanced IETF/W3C XML digital signatures conforming to [XAdES].

 This extension also serves as a case study for the creation of user-defined UBL extensions; see Section 3.5.4, “Notes For Extension Creators”.
 Further information on the UBL extension mechanism can be found in [Customization].